F1tenth-labs/Lab-2/README.md

 std_msgs/Header header
 AckermannDrive  drive
 ```
-So this node has a field for an AckermannDrive message aswell.
-Lets use that command again to find information on `AckermannDrive`
+So this node has a field for an AckermannDrive message as well.
+Let's use that command again to find information on `AckermannDrive`
 ```BASH
 ○ → ros2 interface show ackermann_msgs/msg/AckermannDrive
 ## Driving command for a car-like vehicle using Ackermann steering.